Connect with others who understand.

 • Fatigue

-In addition, migraines run in families.
-It’s possible that even a change in weather can bring auras.
+In addition, migraine runs in families.
+Environmental factors, such as changes in the weather, can also trigger auras.
 One member wrote, “Ugh, more storms coming our way.
 Feeling the aura.”

-Another member reflected on how certain behaviors and stress cause migraines.
-Neurology and the nervous system do play a role in bringing on migraines.
+Another member shared how stress can trigger their migraine with aura.
 “Plans were all mixed up today,” they wrote.
 “Everything I planned for didn’t happen.
 I feel guilty I didn’t do certain things, and I’m frustrated by others’ actions.
-All these things always cause stress, which in turn causes headaches and sometimes migraines.”
+All these things always cause me stress, which in turn causes headaches and sometimes migraine.”

 Treating Migraine With Aura